plut/infinity_compiler/guide/src/lua_core.md

 currently cannot be deleted,
 since the data they represent is stored in the BIF files and not in the override directory.

+## `simod.schema`

+This contains the description for the format of the game resource tables.
+For example, the entry `simod.schema.items` contains the description of items, as the following fields:

+ - `simod.schema.items.fields`: list of fields and types, as key-pair values;
+ - `simod.schema.items.is_subresource`: `nil` since this is not a subresource (otherwise `true`);